-According to the current World Prison Brief Turkey profile, as of April 2016 the total prison population in Turkey was 187,609 in 255 institutions, of which 14.1% were 'untried' prisoners i.e. not including remand prisoners convicted but unsentenced, 3.7% were female and 1.3% were juveniles.
+According to the April 2016 World Prison Brief Turkey profile, as of April 2016 the total prison population in Turkey was 187,609 in 255 institutions, of which 14.1% were 'untried' prisoners i.e. not including remand prisoners convicted but unsentenced, 3.7% were female and 1.3% were juveniles.541

 In December 2015 Hurriyet Daily News reported that "The number of child inmates in Turkey's prisons increased by five times between 2010 and 2014, according to newly released data from the Turkish Statistics Institute (TÜİK).
 There were a total of 7,595 child convicts in Turkish prisons in 2014, 1,028 of whom were younger than 15 years old".
-385
+542

 The Institute for Criminal Policy Research reported in its International Prison News Digest for January-February 2015 that "An internal report at a juvenile prison in İzmir, Turkey, has exposed sexual abuse and bullying of minors by older prisoners, according to media reports. [...]
 It reveals that older prisoners sexually abuse younger ones at the prison and that gang rape and sexual torture are highly prevalent.
-The document also exposes other cases of mistreatment and torture at the
+The document also exposes other cases of mistreatment and torture at the prison.
+Some older prisoners have passed urine into beverages for weaker prisoners to drink and others have deliberately cut themselves with glass and tiles so they can go to hospital".
+543